-The effective income tax rate was 31.5%, 32.5% and 32.9% in 2015, 2014 and 2013, respectively.
+The effective income tax rate was 31.1%, 31.5% and 32.5% in 2016, 2015 and 2014, respectively.
+The decrease in the effective income tax rate for 2016 as compared with 2015 was primarily due to increases in qualified inventory donations, deductions for manufacturing production costs and investment related tax credits partially offset by the effect of a state income tax settlement in 2015.
 The decrease in the effective income tax rate for 2015 as compared with 2014 was primarily due to a state income tax settlement and investment related tax credits.
-The decrease in the effective income tax rate for 2014 as compared with 2013 was primarily due to an increase in qualified inventory donations and investment related tax credits partially offset by an increase in income tax expense due to the adoption of the ASU discussed in Recently Issued Accounting Standards below.